skesamsetty/python_challenge/README.md

 --------------------------------------------------

 # Election: Voting Analyzer
-> place the budget file in csv format under the Resources folder with name _"election_data.csv"_.
+> place the election result file in csv format under the Resources folder with name _"election_data.csv"_.
 Csv file should have the first 3 columns as _Voter ID, County, Candidate_.

 > Run python script _"**main.py**"_.